 In filing your complaint, the information you provide will determine the action the EMSA will take.
 The most effective complaints are those that contain firsthand, verifiable information.
 Therefore, please provide a statement, in your own words, which describes the nature of your complaint.
 Please include as many specific details as possible, including dates and times, as well as any documentary evidence related to your complaint.
 The emphasis should be on providing necessary factual information.

-To file a complaint or request for a paramedic investigation, please complete the EMSA 007: Paramedic Investigation Request form (pdf) and mail to the following address.
+To file a complaint or request for a paramedic investigation, please complete the EMSA 007: Paramedic Investigation Request form (PDF) and mail, or email, to one of the following address.

 Emergency Medical Services Authority